appy385/flask-sample/README.md

 ```
 Initialize the Elastic Bean interface
 ```
+ Note:
+ 1. Select python 3.6 not 3.7 .
+Initializing of EC2 instance fails on 3.7 Amazon linux system
- Note: Create a new KeyPair or select an existing one according to the region you have selected.
+ 2. Create a new KeyPair or select an existing one according to the region you have selected.To create new keypair go to AWS EC2.
+ 3. Keypair is required to link your environment with ssh.
 ```
-Command:
+Before running this command make sure this prerequisite is completed:
 ```
 $ eb init -i
 ```